-Local government has been seeking recognition under the Australian Constitution for a very long time.
+Constitutional Recognition of local government under the Constitution of Australia has been a long held goal of the industry and a priority of ALGA and also LGSA.
 At the present time local government is established by State and Territory legislation and there is no reference to local government in the Australian Constitution.